jameskennard/mockito-collections/README.md

 Verbatim Collections
 --------------------

 The @CollectionOfMocks annotation can be used to create a Collection containing a specified number of mocks (by default this is one).
 In addition to creating a Collection of Mocks, the Collection will be considered for injection into Collection fields verbatim.
 The obvious consequence of this is that fields annotated with @CollectionOfMocks must be Collection fields.
 These Collections will be injected when the generics and raw type are identical.
-This means Collection<InputStream> and Collection<FileInputStream> would not be considered equal nor would Collection<InputStream> and Set<InputStream>.
+This means Collection&lt;InputStream&gt; and Collection&lt;FileInputStream&gt; would not be considered equal nor would Collection&lt;InputStream&gt and Set&lt;InputStream&gt;.

     @CollectionOfMocks(numberOfMocks = 2)
     private Set<MyListener> listeners;